 Anna Wrasse has been writing and performing original songs since age 11, has been playing piano since age 6, and picked up the guitar at age 10.
-Anna has performed several years in community show choir, and recently started studying violin and playing in her high school orchestra.
+Since age 11 Anna has enjoyed dancing and singing in community show choir.
+She has recently branched out into classical music composition and playing violin in her high school orchestra.

 Anna was honored to win the 2016 youth division Ferdinand Folk Festival Singer-Songwriter competition and the 2016 Kiwanis Idol teen competition.
 In 2017 Anna won the Jasper Strassenfest Guitar Pull.
 In 2017 and 2018 Anna was again invited to perform at the Ferdinand Folk Festival.
 In January and February 2018 Anna was recognized as “One to Watch” by Nashville Songwriters Association International.

 Anna is passionate about the way music is able to connect everyone and bring people together.
 With her songs she hopes to tell stories of her personal experiences in a relatable way that is meaningful to others.
 She sincerely thanks you for listening.